Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

 # Lab 3: Advanced Workflows

 - **Reusing workflows**: Rather than copying and pasting from one workflow to another, you can make workflows reusable.
-You and anyone with access to the reusable workflow can then call the reusable workflow from another workflow.Reusing workflows avoids duplication.
+You and anyone with access to the reusable workflow can then call the reusable workflow from another workflow.
+Reusing workflows avoids duplication.
 This makes workflows easier to maintain and allows you to create new workflows more quickly by building on the work of others, just as you do with actions.
-Workflow reuse also promotes best practice by helping you to use workflows that are well designed, have already been tested, and have been proven to be effective.
-Your organization can build up a library of reusable workflows that can be centrally maintained, for more infomation please go throught the given link [Reusing workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows).
+Workflow reuse also promotes best practices by helping you to use workflows that are well-designed, have already been tested, and have been proven to be effective.
+Your organization can build up a library of reusable workflows that can be centrally maintained, for more information please go through the given link [Reusing workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows).

 ## Task 1: Using Reusable Workflow

-1. From the GitHub, navigate to `.github/workflows` and Click on **ellipse button (2)** select **+ create new file (3)**.
+1. From GitHub, navigate to `.github/workflows` and Click on the **ellipse button (2)** select **+ create new file (3)**.

    ![](../media/env23.png)